About this service

 The services are delivered by Consultants, Diabetes Nurses, Dietitians and Podiatrists in GP surgeries, local clinics and in the home.

 Like us on Facebook - Liverpool Diabetes Partnership

 Follow us on Instagram - @liverpool_diabetes_partnership

 This was for our work raising diabetes awareness among the Black, Asian, Minority, Ethnic groups and hard to reach communities.
-We attended Ramadan health events and the Arabic arts festival and also have links with the Polish community to provide awareness and ongoing diabetes education.
+We work closely with the Social Inclusion Team and have attended Ramadan health events, the Arabic arts festival and also have links with the Polish community to provide awareness and ongoing diabetes education.